ShadAhm/AlgorithmsPractice/AlgorithmsPractice/Problems/CoinStacks/problem.md

 N is an integer within the range [1..200,000];
 each element of array A is an integer within the range [0..100,000,000].

-# Current status

-I have not solved this problem. 😢

-In fact I have no idea how to.

-Whoever is reading this please help me out.